Which Of The Following Statements Is True

 Scientific Method and Statement Validation

-The scientific method provides a robust framework for evaluating statements, particularly those related to the natural world.
+The scientific method provides a reliable framework for evaluating statements, particularly those related to the natural world.
 The key steps include:

-1. Observation: Formulating a question based on an observation.
+1. Observation: Formulating a question based on an observation That alone is useful..

 2. Hypothesis: Developing a testable explanation (hypothesis) for the observation.